waynodiablo/Oystercard/pills/sinatra_7.md

 ![alt text](images/sinatra/sinatra_basic_8.png)

 So, what is happening in this code?
 First, we check if we have a value in @visitor.
 If we do, we greet the user.
-If we don't we display a form, described by yet another HTML tag.
+If we don't, we display a form, described by yet another HTML tag.

 The form tag creates a form that sends the data back to the server when it's submitted.
 The URL that the form data is sent to is defined by the **action** attribute.
 The data that is sent is determined by the fields that are present inside the form (before the closing </form> tag).